 Whether it is learning about the roots of American democracy, the power of independent thinking, preservation of the environment, or the intricacies of craftsmanship, the Concord Museum brings history into the lives of learners of all ages.
-Visit up close with the 1775 Paul Revere lantern, intricately carved colonial powder horns, Henry David Thoreau’s wooden flute, and Ralph Waldo Emerson’s study filled with his books.
+Visit up close with the 1775 Paul Revere lantern, intricately carved colonial powder horns, and Henry David Thoreau’s wooden flute.
+Join us for a special event or one of the many changing exhibitions!

 Teachers, Students, and School Visits

 At the Concord Museum, visits connect real artifacts with people, places, and ideas.
 K-12 students explore Native American life, the Colonies, the Revolution, the Civil War, and the authors Thoreau and Emerson—all in interdisciplinary and hands-on ways.